 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.

 Depending on your activities and the size of your organization, you may need to register with the Colorado attorney general before doing any fundraising activities.
-Check with Colorado's attorney general website at www.sos.state.co.us/pubs/charities/charitable.htm for additional rules or, for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Check with Colorado's Secretary of State's Charities and Fundraisers website for forms and information.
+For more information about fundraising registration requirements, see Nonprofit Fundraising Registration Digital Guide, by Ronald J. Barrett and Stephen Fishman (Nolo).